 After selecting the development board (Gemstone board / Choose Device), click the Operating System / Choose OS button for the next step.

 Gemstone uses a Ubuntu/Debian-based operating system, with different variations available depending on project needs.
-While the later sections of the documentation explain which version to use for which projects, a summary is provided below:
+The documentation later sections explain which version to use for which tasks, but a summary is provided below:

-• Desktop: An image containing applications such as a browser (Firefox), text editor, code development environment (VSCode), and video player (VLC), allowing the board to be used as a computer.
+• Desktop: An image that includes software such as a browser (Firefox), text editor, code development environment (VSCode), and video player (VLC), allowing the board to be used as a computer.
 This image is larger than the other two types and is mostly used for prototyping, testing, and development activities.
-(For robotics projects, the “Minimal” image is more suitable.)
+(For robotics work, the Minimal image is more suitable.)

-• Kiosk: An image that does not include the applications or desktop environment found in the Desktop image, primarily used for touch panel purposes.
-(For example, the touch media control panel in Tesla vehicles or the control screen in passenger vehicles during Teknofest competitions.)
+• Kiosk: An image that supports a graphical interface, often used for touch panels, without the text editor or applications found in the Desktop image.
+(For example, the touch panel used for media control in Tesla vehicles or the control screen inside passenger vehicles in Teknofest competitions.)

 • Minimal: This image contains a real-time Linux kernel and is optimized for IoT, robotics, and autopilot applications.
 It is a powerful and deterministic structure suitable for embedded software system development projects.